Extreme Points in Multi-Dimensional Screening: Main Results

-\Cref{thm:simple,thm:complex} together show that properties of binding incentive constraints further discipline the set of exhaustive mechanisms if and only if the type space is one-dimensional.
-Exhaustiveness is a property of binding feasibility constraints alone.
+Since exhaustiveness is a property of binding feasibility constraints, \Cref{thm:simple,thm:complex} together show that properties of binding incentive constraints further discipline the set of exhaustive mechanisms if and only if the type space is one-dimensional.
 Thus, our results corroborate the heuristic understanding in the mechanism design literature that the difficulty with multi-dimensional screening lies in identifying the incentive constraints that are binding in an optimal mechanism.